giacomoratta/plaax-nodejs/docs/_MVP1.md

         - use repo data (ts files) in higher levels for mocking response from repo
       - unit-tests for ApiControllers
       - unit-tests for internalLambdaApiHandler
-      - use DynamoDb (lambda permissions?)
       - define returned types (undefined, empty array.. ??)
   - automatic logs for gw ?
   - (done - time-boxed 1h) try to split api-gw into another file (dir "/aws-cfn-resources"): not possible from local yml files
-- Add DynamoDb table to CFN template
-  - try with a different name first (to prevent overwriting/deleting)
-  - add initial data from CFN template

 #### Next work
 - Local-dev with server, koa (dev dependency only!), docker, etc.